nchomsky/FoodTrackr/README.md

 ## Features Currently Implemented
 * Allows user to lookup a food/ingredient
 * Allows user to add Food to a log
+* Allows user to delete Food from a log

 ## Technology Currently Used
 * React